nanosoftonline/flutter-mvvm/README.md

 ### What is MVVM?
 MVVM stands for Model-View-ViewModel, and it's a way to organize code when building front-end UI-oriented applications.

-1. **Model**: This is the part of your app that deals with the actual data, rules, and logic.*(The model could well take the form of one component or multiple components where a repository plus model is used)*
+1. **Model**: This is the part of your app that deals with the actual data, rules, and logic *(The model could take the form of one component or multiple components if using the repository pattern).*

 2. **View**: This is what the users see and interact with.
 It's all about the visuals and layouts, like buttons, text, and images.
 The View is a display window that shows stuff from the Model but through the ViewModel.

 3. **ViewModel**: This acts as a middleman between the Model and the View.
 It takes data from the Model and shapes it so the View can easily display it.
 If a user does something, like clicking a button, the ViewModel updates the Model accordingly and then might change what’s shown on the screen.

 The cool part about MVVM is that it keeps these sections separate.
 The View doesn't need to know where the data comes from, and the Model doesn't need to care about how its data is shown.
 This separation makes your code cleaner, easier to manage, and more fun to work with.
-Plus, it helps a lot with testing and fixing bugs since everything isn’t tangled up.
+Plus, it helps a lot with testing.

-### File/Folder Structure
+### File / Folder Structure
 Folder structure is very important to the maintenance of the application.
 We need to know where to find code and we need to be able to find it quickly.
 Depending on the way you think about your application, you might choose to keep similar part types together, example you might choose to keep all views together, all models together, all view models together.
 This is entirely up to you and your team to aid in good communication around maintenance of the code base.

 Because we tend to have high level discussions around features of the application, even in developer meetings, I found it useful to keep all files related to a feature, close to each other.